oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 key rotation and revocation, for example, by publishing keys at a predefined location using the JSON Web Key Set (JWKS) format [@RFC7517].
-Verifiers need to ensure that they are not using expired or revoked keys for signature verification as reasonable and appropriate for the given key distribution method.
+Verifiers need to ensure that they are not using expired or revoked keys for signature verification using reasonable and appropriate means for the given key-distribution method.

 # Privacy Considerations {#privacy_considerations}

 ## Storage of Signed User Data

-Wherever End-User data is stored, it represents a potentially interesting target for an attacker.
+Wherever End-User data is stored, it represents a potential target for an attacker.
 This target can be of particularly high value when the data is signed by a trusted authority like an official national identity service.
 For example, in OpenID Connect, signed ID Tokens can be stored by Relying Parties.
 In the case of SD-JWT, Holders have to store signed SD-JWTs and associated Disclosures, and Issuers and Verifiers may decide to do so as well.

-As usual, a leak of such data risks revealing private data of End-Users to third parties.
+Not surprisingly, a leak of such data risks revealing private data of End-Users to third parties.
+Signed End-User data, the authenticity of which can be easily verified by third parties, further exacerbates the risk.
 As discussed in (#holder_binding_security), leaked SD-JWTs may also allow attackers to impersonate Holders unless Holder Binding is enforced and the attacker does not have access to the Holder's cryptographic keys.
-For these reasons, and in particular because the authenticity of the authority-signed data is easy to verify, the data may have a high monetary value on black markets.
+Altogether, leaked SD-JWT credentials may have a high monetary value on black markets.

 Due to these risks, systems implementing SD-JWT SHOULD be designed to minimize the amount of data that is stored.
 All involved parties SHOULD